matchms/matchms/CONTRIBUTING.md

 A GitHub action will run which will publish the new version to [anaconda](https://anaconda.org/nlesc/matchms).
 Also a Zenodo entry will be made for the release with its own DOI.

-## You want to increase the version of the code

-Run "bump2version <part>" in project root, where <part> is one of [major, minor, patch].
-This will increase version numbers everywhere its needed (code, meta, etc.) in the repo.